British Airways flight diverted after crew became ill

 A spokesman for Vancouver Coastal Health, Gavin Wilson, told CNN that all patients have since been discharged.

-When asked about media reports that crew members were treated for smoke inhalation, British Airways' London office told CNN that a number of people -- including two passengers -- had been treated after becoming unwell.
+When asked about media reports that crew members were treated for smoke inhalation, British Airways' London office told CNN that a number of people had been treated after becoming unwell.

 The airline said the cause had not been determined yet and investigations were ongoing.